 Scientist I & II, Geraghty & Miller, 1989, 1991–1992

-For several mining companies, served as project manager for source allocation study of lead in residential yards at the Tar Creek Superfund site.
+Served as project manager for a source allocation study of lead in residential yards at the Tar Creek Superfund site.
 Reconstructed historical deposition of lead from fugitive dust from chat piles and tailings ponds by modeling emission, dispersion, and deposition of lead-containing particles over 80 or more years.
 Calibrated model with site-specific soil transect data.

-For a military base in southern California, participated in evaluating the transport and fate of thallium in dust from a landfill.
+Served as project manager for an evaluation of the fate and transport of thallium in dust from a landfill at a military base in southern California.
 Key analyses included worst-case-scenario modeling of thallium concentrations in air and soil using a detailed history of excavation and landfill activities and soil data from multiple sources.

-For a former smelter owner in Washington, participated in the reconstruction of historical releases and aerial deposition of lead from stack and building emissions, and fugitive dust from a secondary lead smelter in Seattle.
+Reconstructed the history of releases and aerial deposition of lead from stack and building emissions, and fugitive dust from a secondary lead smelter in Seattle.
 Modeling was used to estimate soil lead concentrations attributable to the smelter.
 Key research identified process upsets that had been documented but not compiled during routine ambient monitoring by state and local air agencies.

 Polychlorinated Dibenzo-p-Dioxins and Polychlorinated Dibenzofurans (PCDD/Fs)

-For a wood treatment site in Mississippi, participated in the evaluation of potential sources of dioxins and furans regarding a toxic tort claim.
+Evaluated potential sources of dioxins and furans for a toxic tort claim regarding a wood treatment plant in Mississippi.
 Evaluation compared offsite residential soil and house dust to onsite soils and stack emissions using multiple techniques, including congener profile comparisons, principal component analyses, regression analyses, and comparison of selected ion current profiles.

-For a chemical manufacturer, served as project manager and participated in assessing potential sources of dioxins and furans near a former organic chemical manufacturing site in West Virginia.
+Served as project manager for an evaluation of potential sources of dioxins and furans near a former organic chemical manufacturing site in West Virginia.
 Evaluation also included analysis of the area-wide variability of dioxin and furan concentrations in residential soil and house dust.

-For ChevronTexaco, participated in the evaluation of spilled oil and produced water related to oil exploration and production in the Sacha field in the Amazon basin region of Ecuador for a toxic tort claim.
+Evaluated spilled oil and produced water related to oil exploration and production in the Sacha field in the Amazon basin region of Ecuador for a toxic tort claim involving ChevronTexaco.
 Analysis included timing of release, transport pathways, and environmental fate.

-For a storage and distribution terminal in Michigan, participated in the evaluation of a groundwater treatment system.
-Analysis assessed the timing and volume of releases at the site and was used by the testifying expert from Exponent for allocation and apportionment of contamination and remediation costs.
+Evaluated a groundwater treatment system storage and distribution terminal in Michigan.
+Analysis assessed the timing and volume of releases at the site for allocation and apportionment of contamination and remediation costs.

-For a mining company in Idaho, participated in the assessment of waters infiltrating into and draining out of underground mine workings.
+Participated in the assessment of waters infiltrating into and draining out of underground mine workings for a mining company in Idaho.
 At the site, contaminated mine drainage was mixing with fresh waters downstream, thereby increasing the volume of water reaching the treatment facility.
 Analysis traced flow through underground workings to discharges above ground, enabling testifying expert to calculate volumes of actual mine discharge vs. the volume of water being treated.

 Spatial and Data Analysis

-For a former facility owner in Massachusetts, evaluated PAH transport and fate in a river draining into Boston Harbor.
+Evaluated PAH transport and fate in a river draining into Boston Harbor, Massachusetts.
 The timing of contamination was constrained by reconstructing the dredging and filling history of the river using bathymetric surveys, dredging permits, and sampling reports.

-For a transformer manufacturing plant in Georgia, coordinated the spatial analysis of polychlorinated biphenyl (PCB)-contaminated sediment in a stream system as part of a property damage litigation project.
+Conducted a spatial analysis of polychlorinated biphenyl (PCB)-contaminated sediment in a stream system as part of a property damage litigation project related to a facility that manufactured transformers in Georgia.
 The analysis used tax records, existing reports, and geographic information systems (GIS) to evaluate the appropriateness of previous sampling events.

-For the former owners of a zinc smelter in West Virginia, assisted in the evaluation of arsenic, cadmium, lead, and zinc in soils near the former facility.
+Evaluated the occurrence of arsenic, cadmium, lead, and zinc in soils near a former zinc smelter in West Virginia.
 Variations in soil metals concentrations were evaluated at scales ranging from regional to individual residences from which potential sources were considered.

-For a major home products company, assisted with design and preparation of automated data summarization for risk ranking analysis in preparation for REACH.
-Analysis included the evaluation of product, formula, and raw material information, in addition to manufacturing suppliers.
+Designed and prepared a tool to perform risk ranking analysis in preparation for REACH for a major home products company.
+Analysis included the evaluation of product, formula, and raw material information in addition to manufacturing suppliers.